 What is Eggnog?

-- Egg yolks – I use a little more egg yolk than you might typically find – 7 large egg yolks to be exact.
-They add TONS of flavor and SO MUCH creaminess!
-It also makes it nice and thick, which is a must for us!
+• Egg yolks – I use a little more egg yolk than you might typically find in other eggnog recipes.
+7 large egg yolks to be exact.
+They add tons of flavor and so much creaminess!
+It also makes this homemade ‘nog nice and thick, which is a must in our house.

 How to Make Eggnog